MarnitzDev/StockFlow/README.md

 ## 🛒 Point of Sale (POS)

+Streamline your sales process with our intuitive Point of Sale system.
+Designed for speed and ease of use, it integrates seamlessly with your inventory for real-time stock updates.

 #### POS Interface
 ![POS](/public/images/Screenshots/pos.png) <sup>Streamline your sales process with our user-friendly POS interface.</sup>

 ## 📦 Vendor Management

+Maintain strong relationships with your suppliers through our comprehensive vendor management system.
+Keep track of all supplier information, manage orders, and optimize your procurement process.

 #### Vendor List
 ![Vendor](/public/images/Screenshots/vendor.png) <sup>Manage your suppliers and keep track of all your vendor information in one place.</sup>